quicken/aws-meerkat/README.md

 The username that is used to connect to the git provider.

-#### SLACK_WEBHOOK

-The webhook to which notifications are being sent.
-Only required if slack is being used as the chat service.

-#### SLACK_BOT_TOKEN (optional)
+#### SLACK_BOT_TOKEN (required for Slack)

-The Slack Bot Token (starts with `xoxb-`) used for advanced Slack Web API features like user lookup and mentions.
+The Slack Bot Token (starts with `xoxb-`) used for sending messages and user lookup features.
 When configured, the bot will attempt to mention users by looking up their Slack user ID based on their git commit email address.

 To obtain this token:
 1. Create a Slack App at https://api.slack.com/apps
-2. Add OAuth Scopes: `users:read` and `users:read.email`
+2. Add OAuth Scopes:
+   - `chat:write` - For sending messages
+   - `users:read` - For user lookup
+   - `users:read.email` - For email-based user lookup
 3. Install the app to your workspace
 4. Copy the Bot User OAuth Token

-If not provided, notifications will still work via webhook but without user mentions.
+#### SLACK_CHANNEL (required for Slack)

+The Slack channel name or ID where notifications should be sent.
+The bot must be invited to this channel.

 ## Development Environment